masudermann/HaplotypeAnalysis_Visualization/README.md

 This analysis method for the identification of homologous haplotypes is both simple and computationally efficient.

 Sequences were windowed and stepped according to user specifications.
 Next, a hierarchical agglomerative clustering model is built using Ward distance.
 Sequences in a window are then clustered together into homologous haplotypes if their pairwise distance falls under a distance threshold.
-The program determines the distance threshold, d, by iterating through a user-specified range and identifying the value of d that maximizes the mean silhouette coefficient for all sequences, thus allowing the clustering algorithm to account for unequal information content across genomic windows.
+The program determines the distance threshold, *d*, by iterating through a user-specified range and identifying the value of *d* that maximizes the mean silhouette coefficient for all sequences, thus allowing the clustering algorithm to account for unequal information content across genomic windows.
 The code is built on Scikit-learn’s clustering module.

 ## PART 1
 - Generate chromosome-level VCFs that contain no missing data.
 This can be accomplished by imputing or by filtering